MQB Coursework Assessment#

 Note

-Lowercase for directory names below is a suggestion - just be consistent with whatever you choose, such as CamelCase; for example, you may choose to name your code directory, Code instead.
+Lowercase for directory names below is a suggestion—just be consistent with whatever you choose, such as CamelCase; for example, you may choose to name your code directory Code instead.

-• All results go to results directory.
+• All results go to the results directory.
 The results directory should be empty when you submit your week’s work, as it will be populated automatically when the assessment script runs.

-• If you have files that don’t fit in these categories, put them additional, meaningfully named directories.
+• If you have files that don’t fit in these categories, put them in additional, meaningfully named directories.
 For example, you can create a sandbox directory to hold your experimental work (and perhaps .gitignore it).

 • Most importantly, all scripts should run without errors, taking in data and spitting out the results as necessary.